Kamal-Moha/Food-Sales-Predictions/README.md

 Retailers cannot analyze their supply and demand and cannot forecast sales.
 They also don't have insights on what products get most sales and what stores generate the most revenue/sales.
 Our project aims to solve that for the retailers.

 ### Data
-The dataset used in this project is the sales_predictions
+The dataset used in this project is the sales_predictions.csv

 ## Getting Started
 ### Prerequisites
 To run this project, you will need to have the following software installed on your system:

 Python 3

 Google Colab

 Required packages - pandas, numpy, scikit-learn, seaborn, matplotlib

 ## Results